-Developers can use these tools to build secure, industry-specific transactional applications or innovative database and security solutions.
-The encryption concepts that lie at the core of blockchain technology can be applied to most computing concepts, from databases to e-commerce transactions.
+Blockchain technology is about as trendy as technology gets.
+Much of the interest was initially generated by cryptocurrency growth but has expanded its reach into hundreds of niche industries.
+Blockchain concepts can be utilized for virtually anything that requires a transaction, from financial services to real e-commerce transactions.
 Cloud providers develop the blockchain solution and provide the underlying infrastructure necessary to power finalized applications.
 Users can take those tools, rent computing power, and deliver groundbreaking solutions that improve security and efficiency for their users.